Display Window Preferences

 - Clip View At Box - Allows the user to omit from view all display elements outside the wireframe box.
 This is helpful to remove map lines outside the area of data.

-- Show Layer List in Panel - Shows/hides the Layer Label at the bottom of the display in the Main Display window.
+- Show Layer List in Panel - Shows/hides the Layer Label at the bottom of the display panel.

-- Show Times In Panel - Turns on the label shown inside the Main Display window that shows the current animation time.
+- Show Times In Panel - Adds a label to the display panel that shows the current animation time and step in the loop.

-- Show Map Display Scales - Adds vertical and horizontal scales to the wireframe box in the Main Display window.
+- Show Map Display Scales - Adds vertical and horizontal scales to the wireframe box in the display panel.

 - Show Transect Display Scales - Shows a vertical scale for transect displays.

-- Show "Please Wait" Message - Displays the "Please Wait" message in the bottom toolbar of the Main Display window when McIDAS-V is in the middle of a process.
+- Show "Please Wait" Message - Displays a "Please Wait" message in the bottom left of the display panel when McIDAS-V is in the middle of a process.

-- Reset Projection With New Data - Causes each new display made in McIDAS-V to snap the whole Main Display window to the native projection of the data.
-This can be undesirable if you are overlaying several kinds of data, some of which have differing projections.
-However, it works well if you are working with data based on the same projection.
+- Reset Projection With New Data - Changes the projection to match the native projection of the newest data source added.
+This can be undesirable when overlaying several kinds of data, some of which have differing projections.
+However, it works well when working with data based on the same projection.
 Another option related to this is Auto-Set Projection.

 - Enable Automatic Depth Offsetting - Displays overlapping layers of differing resolutions in a way that there is no display interference when the display is rotated.